ocean146/ocean146.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2024.06* He won the national scholarship at Wuhan University!(Top 2%)
 - *2024.06* He won the first place in the Challenge on Low-light Object Detection and instance Segmentation (Detection) and the third place in (Segmentation), the 4th Physics-Based Vision meets Deep Learning Workshop, CVPR 2024.
 - *2022.09* He received the first prize Tencent Scholarship.
 - *2022.09* He received the first-class scholarship from Wuhan University.